 As you would already know, one of the beauties that Singapore beholds is the harmony of multi- races and cultural.
 Being constantly exposed to many differences between the four core ethnicities of the present, many Singaporeans and the permanent residents of Singapore find it easier to accept the differences of each lifestyle and may sometimes develop interests in and curiosity for the different cultures.
 Though there are some people who may feel that their own culture, race or religion is better ( just like many parts of the world), we believe that it is a matter of opinions and perspectives of things, just like how some feel that rural life is better than the urban one.
 But in general, the people living in Singapore are more accepting of different cultures, races, and lifestyles.

 If you are in the creative industry and looking for a breakthrough or in the search for inspiration, Singapore may be the place for you to have ideas pouring in.
 Instead of tapping into the roots, cultures and religions that you have always known since birth, perhaps you can find a source that drives your work from the multi-racial and multi-cultural society in Singapore.

 As ideas and new designs are often spurned after the notion of being inspired, locating yourself in Singapore—one that exposes you to multiple cultures, religion and races on a daily basis—will have you immersed in these creative and inspiring opportunity to create your masterpieces.
 Be it to create new forms of art, films, writing or products that exhibit a new culture through your own perspectives or marrying different cultures to create a refreshing take on them.

 In short, the possibilities are endless and the inspiration from the different lifestyles are accessible for you to explore and to learn during this immersion.
-Staying in Singapore as a permanent resident can help you easily tap into the rich cultures, challenge and stimulate your mind while you push boundaries for your creations daily.
+Staying here as a permanent resident can help you easily tap into the rich cultures, challenge and stimulate your mind while you push boundaries for your creations daily.